 Dry rot needs damp conditions in order to thrive.
 So, if your window frames are not protected properly with a good layer of paint, they can get wet, and if dry rot spores land on this damp timber, it will cause dry rot.

 Yes, you can repair a rotting frame, but it isn’t easy, and it isn’t always recommended.
-You see, if there is too much rot in the window frame, it will make the frame very unstable no matter how much filler you add.
+If there is too much rot in the window frame, it will make the frame very unstable, no matter how much filler you add.

 You can, of course, replace sections of heavily rotted wood with new wood, but this isn’t easy.
 Unless you are a trained joiner who knows how to use power tools and cut joinery, you may struggle to replace the rotting areas of the frame.